Darkfrobozz/CI_essay/notes.md

     - Empirical assessment of testing strategies.
     - A test's most important property is the number of faults it uncovers as a function of time

+## Review Testing
+    - The power of mind
+    - The right environment
+    - How to foster the right environment

 ## Test types
 Testing paradigms follow a modular paradigm, this can be seen in the testing types.
     - Regression - fixing bugs, keeping existing functionality